astropy/astropy/docs/modeling/algorithms.rst

     Algorithm:

-    1. Set *di* to the max number of variables (2 for a 2D polynomial).
+    1. Set *di* to the max number of variables (2 for a 2-D polynomials).

     2. Set :math:`r_0` to :math:`c_{\alpha(0)}`, where c is a list of coeeficients for each multiindex in inverse lexical order.